Spirent/py-stcrestclient/README.md

 To start the shell, use the following command:

-    python -m stcrestclient.tccsh
+    `tccsh`

 You will be prompted for the server address to connect to.
-You can also supply the server address on the command line: `python -m stcrestclient.tccsh 10.8.232.105`  To see command line options: `python python -m stcrestclient.tccsh --help`
+You can also supply the server address on the command line: `tccsh 10.8.232.105`  To see command line options: `tccsh --help`

+    usage: tccsh server [options]
-    usage: python -m stcrestclient.tccsh server [options]
+	       python -m stcrestclient.tccsh server [options]

     Command shell that provides STC Automation API functionality using an interactive command line interface, or command file.